schombert/Fif/docs/safety_semantics.md

 ### Note on semantic intent

 The intent of borrow constraints is to express the existence of one or more "views" of a value.
-Mutable access to a value via a pointer that aliases one or more other pointers is a safety violation, and so suppression is intended to guarantee that this cannot happen by suppressing any such mutable access while a view is accessible.
+Mutable access to a value via a pointer that aliases one or more other pointers is a safety violation.
 As with any such semantic rules, borrow constraints are overly restrictive.
-In particular, their monotonic nature typically means that once an object on the left side of a borrow relation is put into a container the suppression will remain in effect until the lifetime of the container itself ends (insertion into the container is expressed as the container borrowing the inserted value, which then makes the container transitively borrow everything that the value was borrowing).
+In particular, their monotonic nature typically means that once an object on the left side of a borrow relation is put into a container, it will remain borrowed and unavailable until the lifetime of the container itself ends (insertion into the container is expressed as the container borrowing the inserted value, which then makes the container transitively borrow everything that the value was borrowing).

 ## A fork in the road: do we need lifetime constraints?

 There is a plausible rule that can be added to the above section: if `a⊣b` or `a⩤b` and b is not alive, then a is suppressed.
 This rule exists in the Safe C++ proposal and in Rust (as I understand it).
 If you admit this rule, then you may not need the ability to express lifetime constraints independently, as you could instead say that `a⊣b` generates `§a≼§b`.
 And once you have that rule, it is easy to extend the notation to work on lifetimes as well, letting `L⊣M` stand in for `L≼M`.
 This is very neat and simplifies the language.
 It also reduces the number of constraints you might have to write, since ⊣ now does the work of ≼ as well.

 However, there is a serious drawback to this rule: it conflates an object being *able* to access something with actually accessing it.
 This isn't an issue in many cases.
 When a container or other object contains dead references, usually nothing is lost by disposing of the container at that point, since there isn't much that can be safely done with it.
 However, it makes the semantics of the destructor in particular almost impossible to express.
-To dispose of a container borrowing from dead objects, it must be legal to call the destructor with a pointer to the container, which the rule above would make impossible.
-To get around this, Safe C++ and Rust add a special unsafe escape hatch that allows annotating the destructor as a function that can ignore the rule in certain circumstances (essentially, by making an unchecked promise not to peek).
+Since the container borrows its contents, we have container⊣contents, and thus §container≼§contents, and so the container must be destroyed prior to its contents *even if the destructor has no need to read from those contents*.

 The rest of this document *does not* follow this fork.
 Instead it explores what the pseudo-language would look like without this compromise and what can be done to simplify it without adding the additional rule.